wp-plugins/blip-slideshow/readme.txt

 * Bundled with Slideshow-1.3.1

 == Upgrade Notice ==

+= 1.2.0 =
+Defaults have changed!
+Check the changelog.
+New slideshow types: Flash, Fold, Ken Burns and Push

 = 1.1.0 =
 Now with better caching, MobileMe RSS Feeds and WordPress installs running HTTPS.